vladsterz/Digital-Image-Processing/imageStiching/README.md

 # Image Stiching
 Given segments of the same image, recreate the full image.
-Harris features extracting,Surf feature matching and matching.
+Harris features extracting,Surf feature matching and stitching.